Skip to main content

 Truth and Reconciliation

-• Deepening relationships with Indigenous communities to better support the health-care needs of local and remote communities through specific initiatives.
+• We seek to deepen relationships with Indigenous communities to better support the healthcare needs of local and remote communities through specific initiatives.
 Along with several other Children’s Treatment Centres, Holland Bloorview has been working to support the complex care needs strategy for Nishnawbe Aski Nation (NAN).
 Holland Bloorview has been part of a “clinical mentorship action team” since January 2019 to support coordinated approaches between Indigenous and mainstream health services to address the complexity of health issues for children with complex care needs in Indigenous communities.
 The development of synergistic partnerships offers creative approaches to broaden service capacity to support enhanced continuity of care, service integration and easy access for clients and families.
-We have also been an active part of curriculum development for a new role of paediatric Indigenous rehabilitation assistant (PIRA) at the Oshki-Wenjack Education Institute.

 Anti-Black Racism